 Assets Years

-Computer and related equipment 2

-Furniture and other equipment 5
+Office Equipment 2-5

 Buildings and improvements 30

 5. Compensated Absences

 The Commission has accrued the liability arising from outstanding compensated absences.
 Commission employees earn sick leave at the rate of 9 days per year, 15 days per year after 5 years of service.
 A maximum of 60 days of sick leave may be accumulated.
 No benefits or pay is received for unused sick leave upon termination.
 Commission employees earn 7 days of personal leave.
 No benefits or pay is received for unused personal leave upon termination.